dralicimen/dwiBus/README.md

 // dwiBus object: RX = 11, TX = 12, control pin = 13, device address = 0x01 or 0x02
 #define DEVICE_ADDRESS 0x01  // Change to 0x02 for the other device
-#define TARGET_ADDRESS 0x02  // Target device address (reverse for other device)
+#define TARGET_ADDRESS 0x02  // Target device address (reverse for the other device)

 dwiBus bus(11, 12, 13, DEVICE_ADDRESS);  // Initialize dwiBus